olipratt/giveitarestoli/end.md

 ===

-## Specifying Endpoints
+## Documentation

-- There are a couple of ways of doing it.
+- Not great - esp. compared to Flask-RESTPlus

----
+- I've spent a lot of time reading the source of the project

-# Recap Overall
+- Not particularly pythonic - e.g. the `App.s` operation

-- Docker next step
+- But it does seem solid and does fully implement the specs

 ---